Public Records & Services in Hillsboro

 Frequently Asked Questions

 To register to vote in Hillsboro, Tennessee, residents can register online through the Tennessee Secretary of State's website, by mail, or in person at the Coffee County elections office.
 Tennessee requires voters to be U.S. citizens, at least 18 years old by Election Day, and residents of the state.
 The registration deadline is typically 30 days before an election.
 Voters can verify their registration status and find polling locations through the Tennessee Secretary of State's voter lookup tool.
-For local municipal elections in Hillsboro, contact the Coffee County Clerk's office for schedules and ballot information.
+For local county and state elections (Hillsboro is an unincorporated community in Coffee County and does not hold municipal elections), contact the Coffee County Clerk's office for schedules and ballot information.

 Birth, death, and marriage records for Hillsboro, Tennessee residents are available through both county and state offices.
 The Tennessee Department of Health, Office of Vital Records, located in Nashville, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Tennessee.
 Orders can be placed online, by mail, or in person.
 Locally, the Coffee County Clerk's office issues marriage licenses and maintains marriage records for Coffee County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.